plusgiant5/TaaprWareV2/README.md

 # TaaprWare V2

+WARNING: This code is very bad and I don't know if it still works anymore.
+Future exploits by me will be nothing like this.

 This is an open source Roblox executor with a custom DLL made in C++, and a UI made in C#.
 It features level 8 execution (or whatever level you want), custom functions, metamethod hooking (breaks corescripts), multi Roblox injection, an autoexec folder, and a workspace folder.